superfaceai/docs/docs/guides/map-use-case-to-provider.md

 ### Authenticate the request (optional) {#authentication}

 To authenticate the request, simply reference the _security scheme ID_ you want to use for the specific request.
-Security schemes are defined in Provider JSON documents, and the prepared map already lists the available security schemes.
+Security schemes are defined in Provider JSON documents, and the created map already lists the available security schemes.
 If the provider does not require any type of authentication, you can use `security none`.

 ```hcl title="<profile-name>.<provider-name>.suma" {6}
 profile = "<profile-name>@<version>"